 Use a curved bowl scraper to lightly scoop the flour mixture up and over the water, covering the water to help get the absorption started.
 Continue mixing by scraping the flour up from the sides and bottom of the bowl into the center, rotating the bowl as you mix, and occasionally pausing to clean off the scraper with your finger or the side of the bowl, until the mixture begins to gather into clumps but is still very crumbly.
 (If you are working in very dry conditions and the ingredients remain very floury and refuse to clump together at this stage, add another tablespoon of ice-cold water.)

 Lightly gather the clumps with your fingers and use your palm to fold over and press the dough a few times (don’t knead! —just give the dough a few quick squishes), until it just begins to come together into a single large mass.

 For single- and double-crust pies, mini pies, potpies, or hand pies: Divide the dough into 2 equal portions, gently shape each portion into a flat disk 1 ½ to 2 inches thick, and wrap each tightly with plastic wrap.
 For quiche, leave the dough in one piece, flatten it into a single large disk 1 ½ to 2 inches thick, and wrap tightly with plastic wrap.

-No ifs, ands, or buts, the dough must have its beauty sleep.
-That means 8 hours in the refrigerator at the very least.
-Extra rest is just fine; feel free to let the wrapped dough sit in the fridge for up to 3 days before rolling.
+Refrigerate the dough for at least 8 hours or up to 3 days before rolling.
 (The dough may discolor slightly.
 No worries.
 This is merely oxidization and will not affect the flavor or appearance of your finished piecrust.)